 The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, power supply lock-down or one time programmable protection.
+The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.

-SRP1 SRP0 Status Register Description 0 0 Software Protected The Status Register can be written to after a Write Enable command, WEL=1.(Default) 1 0 Power Supply Lock-Down (1)(2) Status Register is protected and cannot be written to again until the next Power-Down, Power-Up cycle.
-1 1 One Time Program (2) Status Register is permanently protected and cannot be written to.
+SRP1 SRP0 #WP Status Register Description 0 0 Х Software Protected The Status Register can be written to after a Write Enable Ů ^ Contware 1 Toleoted command, WEL=1.(Default) 0 1 0 Hardware Protected WP#=0, the Status Register locked and cannot be written to.
+0 4 1 Hardwara Haarataatad WP#=1, the Status Register is unlocked and can be written to 0 ' ı Hardware Unprotected after a Write Enable command, WEL=1.
+4 0 Х Power Supply Lock- Status Register is protected and cannot be written to again until ' 0 ^ Down (1)(2) the next Power-Down, Power-Up cycle.
+1 1 Х One Time Program (2) Status Register is permanently protected and cannot be written I ^ One fille Program to.